Hudsonsue/machine-learning/README.md

 The notebook itself is called **Machine Learning - Assessment.ipynb** and to run it you will ideally have [Jupyter](https://jupyter.org/) installed on your machine.
 You can install this via the [Anaconda](https://www.anaconda.com/) python Distribution.
 It is in programming language - Python 3.7.0.For some information about Python and it's uses see the wikipedia page, [Python](https://en.wikipedia.org/wiki/Python_(programming_language))

+The notebook analyses the dataset using descriptive, inferetial and pretictive statistical methods.